Estimated reading time: 7 minutes

 Hopefully, the following information can give you a conversation-starting point as you begin this important decision-making process.

-These 2023 average salary budget increase projections will help you plan!
+These projections for the 2025 average salary budget increase will help you plan!

-Inflation is on the rise and most are feeling its impact.
-It is projected that the Social Security and Supplemental Security Income (SSI) beneficiaries will receive an estimated 8.7 percent increase in 2023 – up significantly from 2022.
+It is projected that the Social Security and Supplemental Security Income (SSI) beneficiaries will receive an estimated 2.5 percent increase in 2025 – down slightly from the 3.2% seen in 2024.

-- A survey by PayScale, businesses are planning to further expand salary increases to 3.8 percent on average in 2023.
+- According to a survey by PayScale, businesses are planning to maintain salary increases of 3.5 percent on average in 2025.

-- Another comparison is from Empsight, which predicts that the average pay increase will be 4.0% for 2023.
+- Another comparison is from World at Work, which predicts that the average pay increase will be 3.8% in 2025.

 Manage Worker Performance